Tarot Card Meanings

 What are the 78 tarot cards?

-The standard tarot deck contains 22 Major Arcana cards (The Fool through The World) and 56 Minor Arcana cards divided into four suits of 14 cards each: Wands, Cups, Swords, and Pentacles.
-Each card ca
+A standard tarot deck contains 22 Major Arcana cards and 56 Minor Arcana cards.
+The Minor Arcana are divided into four suits of 14 cards each: Wands, Cups, Swords, and Pentacles.

 What do the four suits mean?